mbrown1103isME/spring-2023/04-Relational.md

 ## Assignment

-HW #2 due 9 Jan -- See Canvas
+HW #2 due 9 Feb -- See Canvas

 ## Reading (for next week)